Diversity of Fuzzy Dark Matter Solitons

-For the cases where the density-ratio of two solitons is $\sim1$, this system obviously does not feature the spherical symmetry and can be studied by numerical simulations~\cite{Paredes:2015wga,Edwards:2018ccc,Munive-Villa:2022nsr}.
-On the contrary, for the extreme case where the density-ratio of two solitons is $\gtrsim10^4$, there are two stages when this system do feature an approximate and local spherical symmetry: stage 1) the smaller soliton with higher density is just immerse in the boundary of the larger soliton with lower density which is relatively flat and can be considered as a background; stage 2) the larger soliton with lower density shares the same center with the smaller soliton with higher density which are more stable and can be considered as a background.
+The case of a system of two solitons, with density-ratio $\sim1$, obviously does not feature spherical symmetry and could require numerical simulations~\cite{Paredes:2015wga,Edwards:2018ccc,Munive-Villa:2022nsr}.
+On the contrary, the extreme case where the two solitons density-ratio $\gtrsim10^4$ presents two stages when this system do feature an approximate and local spherical symmetry: in stage 1) the higher density, smaller soliton lies immersed within the boundary of the lower density, thus larger and relatively flatter, soliton which can be considered as a background; in stage 2) the lower density, larger soliton shares the same center as the higher density, smaller and more stable, soliton which can then be considered as a background.
 The collisional dynamics include these two stages and we can still use the shooting method to deal with them.
-Finally, we can use the exact SP system (Eq.~(\ref{eq:sp00})) to describe the background soliton and the following variant of the exact SP system to describe the changed soliton during the above two stages
+Finally, we can use the exact SP system (Eq.~\ref{eq:sp00}) to describe the background soliton and the following variant of the exact SP system to describe the soliton with background in either of the above two stages

 whose dimensionless version is

 where $\rho_{\rm bg}$ is the density of the background soliton and its dimensionless counterpart is